How to License a Patent and Generate Revenue

 What Is Patent Licensing?

-Patent licensing is an agreement form for permission allowance in which the licensor, being otherwise patent owner, gives some other person the right of license, termed licensee, either to use, or manufacture or sell or distribute a patented invention.
-The legal owner remains a licensor while permitting license exploitation for this patented technology at some compensatory value arrived at on agreed terms.
+Patent licensing is an agreement form for permission allowance in which the licensor, being otherwise the patent owner, gives some other person the right of license, termed ‘licensee’, either to use, manufacture, sell or distribute a patented invention.
+The legal owner remains a licensor while permitting licence exploitation for this patented technology at some compensatory value arrived at on agreed terms.

 There are two kinds of Patent Licensing.
 The most commonly accepted categories of patent licensing are as follows:

-Patent licensee receives the exclusive right on the patent, and in many cases, the patent is for a specific region or market.
-During the time of a license, the licensor cannot grant the patent license to third parties.
+Patent licensee receives the exclusive right to the patent, and in many cases, the patent is for a specific region or market.
+During the time of a licence, the licensor cannot grant the patent license to third parties.
 In non-exclusive licensing, the licensor licenses a number of licensees.
-Here in the case of non-exclusive licensing of this invention, here the licensee is entitled to the right to use the invention while other parties are permitted to get the license on the same invention.
-Patent licensing will be the most appropriate move an owner of patent can do especially if he lacks the ability or resources to go into manufacturing and marketing his invented products.
-There, you benefit from the return in form of royalties or fixed sum while that other person looks after production and distribution.
+Here in the case of non-exclusive licensing of this invention, the licensee is entitled to the right to use the invention while other parties are permitted to get the license on the same invention.
+Patent licensing will be the most appropriate move an owner of a patent can do, especially if he lacks the ability or resources to go into manufacturing and marketing his invented products.
+There, you benefit from the return in the form of royalties or a fixed sum while that other person looks after production and distribution.

 This requires pre-licensing market potential.
 For instance, before you are ready to begin licensing, after you feel that your product is worthy of licensing, you have to ask yourselves questions like the following: